 Above: Weathered copper gutters; photograph via Euro Gutter USA.

 Copper weathers from a bright finish to an understated brown and verdigris that blends well with stone, wood, and Mediterranean style homes.
-Zinc has a soft, understated, uniform gray finish that works well with a variety of styles.
+Zinc has an understated, uniform gray finish that works well with a variety of styles.

 Above: Zinc gutters, half-round style.
 Photograph via Gutter Supply.